THE BUILDING BLOCKS OF EVERY PROGRAM.

 We take pride in learning first and service second.
 Students use a framework to listen, assess, evaluate, and act when engaging in any service activity.
 We don’t measure success by the number of ‘service hours’ logged, but rather by the number of critical conversations such an engagement provokes.
 Learning Service Video

-Each program explores questions central to conversations about development.
-Students learn from local activists and use local examples to prompt discussion.
-Students are encouraged to challenge their assumptions and expand their understanding of what it means to be ‘developed.’
-Development Studies Video
+Each program explores questions central to conversations about equity and justice.
+Students learn from activists and use local examples to prompt discussion.
+Students are encouraged to challenge their assumptions and expand their understanding of what it means to live responsibly.
+Social & Environmental Justice Video

 Independent Study Projects (ISP)